Sleep Apnea Treatment: Understand, Diagnose, and Treat Effectively at Clinique Dentaire Dr. Rita Issa

 • Accidents due to drowsiness at work or on the road

-Diagnosing sleep apnea typically involves a sleep study, either in a sleep lab or with a home sleep test.
-This test records various body functions during sleep such as brain activity, breathing patterns, oxygen levels, and heart rate to determine the presence and severity of sleep apnea, as well as its type (obstructive, central, or mixed).
+Diagnosing sleep apnea typically involves a deep study at the time of sleeping, either in a sleep lab or with a home test.
+This test records various body functions during sleep, such as brain activity, breathing patterns, oxygen levels, and heart rate, to determine the presence and severity of sleep apnea, as well as its type (obstructive, central, or mixed).
+You can get answers to is sleep apnea genetic, or is sleep apnea inherited in you?

 Sleep Apnea Treatment Options